 - The length of your hospital stay depends on which procedure is performed

-- With a full abdominoplasty you should be able to go home after 2 - 3 days
+- With full abdominoplasty, you should be able to go home after 2 - 3 days

 - You may have dressings and drains (plastic tubes) coming out of both sides of your abdomen

-- The drains area usually removed before you leave hospital
+- The drains are usually removed before you leave the hospital

 - Most patients are mobile from day one and return to normal activities within 6 weeks

 - You may be able to return to work in 2 weeks, providing your work isn’t too physically strenuous.

 - You should wait at least 6 weeks before lifting anything heavy

 - You should not have sex until 3 weeks after surgery (and then it should be gentle)